-The site is located at Lot 100 DP 1159926, 229 Macquarie Grove Road, Cobbitty.
-It is situated to the south of Cobbitty Road and to the west of Macquarie Grove Road.
+The site compromises Lot 100 DP 1230568, situated at 229 Macquarie Grove Road, Cobbitty.
+It is located to the south of Cobbitty Road and to the west of Macquarie Grove Road.

-In the approximate centre of the lot is two existing schools support infrastructure and other incidental buildings, with the remainder of the site comprised primarily of native vegetation managed for conservation and/or open rural lands.
+In the approximate centre of the lot are two existing schools support infrastructure and other incidental buildings, with the remainder of the site comprised primarily of native vegetation managed for conservation and/or open rural lands.
 To the north-east of the schools is a cluster of residential and seniors living allotments excised from the lot under a previous subdivision, and not part of the current proposal.

-Figure 1-7 - Aerial appraisal (source: SIXmaps)
+Figure 1-77 - Aerial appraisal (source: SIXmaps)